 Saxon Reach community event

-“The event was a great success, and we enjoyed hearing what our residents had to say.
-I’m looking forward to autumn, when the new Glebe Farm School opens on the estate, which will offer a more community focused space for engagement” she continued.
+Community Development Lead Sharon Boot, who organised the event, said: “It was wonderful to see so many new faces at this event, and we enjoyed hearing what residents had to say.
+I’m looking forward to autumn, when the new Glebe Farm School opens on the estate, which will offer a more community focused space for engagement.